FrancescoGuarneri/Larrybird/README.md

 This project is not Pythonbird anymore.
 It has a different target.
 You can find Pythonbird at http://github.com/pythonbird/pythonbird Pythonbird is a compilation of twitter tools for your Python shell.
 This is an independent web app.
-Anyway, part of the previous code is still here.
-Look for the "functions" folder.
-There, you'll find Pythonbird's essence.
-In the future, these functions are going to be modified and integrated in Larrypy.

 =============
 DISCLAIMER

-I am not responsible for any usage of this software, damages to other systems or unlawful actions.
+*THIS IS A WORK IN PROGRESS, DO NOT USE THIS CODE IN PRODUCTION ENVIRONMENTS* I am not responsible for any usage of this software, damages to other systems or unlawful actions.
 This software is provided as is, the responsibility relies ONLY on the final user.